PINTO0309/openvino2tensorflow/README.md

 # openvino2tensorflow
 This script converts the OpenVINO IR model to Tensorflow's saved_model, tflite, h5, TensorFlow.js, TF-TRT(TensorRT), CoreML, EdgeTPU and pb.
-And the conversion from .pb to saved_model and from saved_model to .pb and from .pb to .tflite
+And the conversion from .pb to saved_model and from saved_model to .pb and from .pb to .tflite and from saved_model to tflite.

 Work in progress now.